jbloomlab/phydms/docs/phydms_prog.rst

 Site-specific omega file
 +++++++++++++++++++++++++++
 This file has the suffix ``_omegabysite.txt``, and is created only if using the ``--omegabysite`` option.
 This file gives the :math:`\omega_r` values optimized for each site.
 In the case of a *YNGKP* model, these are site-specific dN/dS ratios that should be essentially analogous to those obtained under the *FEL* model described by `Kosakovsky Pond and Frost, Mol Biol Evol, 22:1208-1222`_.
-In the case of an *ExpCM* model, these values indicate diversifying selection for nonsynonymous amino-acid change as described in :ref:`ExpCM`.
+In the case of an *ExpCM* model, these values indicate diversifying selection for nonsynonymous amino-acid change as described in `Bloom, Biology Direct, 12:1`_ (see also :ref:`ExpCM`).

 Here is an example of the first few lines of a file::